avisingh599/avisingh599.github.io/_posts/2014-07-21-parallel-programming-with-cuda.md

 share:
 ---

 I recently started going through an amazing Udacity course on Parallel Programming.
 Having been working on image processing and computer vision for quite some time now, I have realized that CPUs are NOT designed for image processing applications.
-Even the oh-so-optimized OpenCV implementations of computer vision algorithms in C/C++ do not give a good speed when working on something as computationally expensive as variational optical flow.
-However, if you use the inbuilt CUDA module (in OpenCV 3.0), the performance is *way* better.
+Even the oh-so-optimized OpenCV implementations of computer vision algorithms in C/C++ are not real time when working on something as computationally expensive as variational optical flow.
+However, if you use the in-built CUDA module (in OpenCV 3.0), the performance is *way* better.

 ## Why GPUs?